muziejus/javascripting-english-major/0-introduction.md

 <section id="not-english-major">

-## What if I’m not an English Major?
+## What if I’m not an English major?

 This course is for any student, really.
 But I was an English major, and I am teaching this in an English department, so I prepare the materials with a